MwangiN/alx-low_level_programming/README.md

-#Contains directories of C files
+#Contains directories of C files and their workings